 “Come on…. please?”

 “Let me out!
 What is going on?!
 Let me out!”

-The first few circuits around her body are slow, but as they continue to circle her the speed increases until Sia’s body is lost in a thick neon, blue twister.
+The first few circuits around her body are slow, but as they continue to circle her the speed increases until Sia’s lost in a thick neon, blue twister.
 Her skin is riddled with tiny stabs of pain, gradually the feeling expands from along her spine to her shoulders to down both of her legs until agony radiates throughout.

 She’s deaf to her own screams.
 It feels as if acid is circulating within her veins, incinerating her from the inside, beneath her skin, deep within her bones.
 She’s blind and thrashing against the ground, unable to contemplate how she’d gotten to this moment.